curtiscoleman/save_the_bees/README.md

 Data used for the comparison is from 2010-2012.
 In order to run this project please do the following:

--#1.
-Clone the repository from GitHub using the link above. -#2.
-Activate the virtual environment as per you choice of command prompt/power shell.
+-1.
+Clone the repository from GitHub using the link above.\ -2.
+Activate the virtual environment as per you choice of command prompt/power shell.\
--#3.
-Install the packages listed in the "requirements.txt" file.
+-3.
+Install the packages listed in the "requirements.txt" file.\
--#4.
-Open the file in whichever editor suits you best.
+-4.
+Open the file in whichever editor suits you best.\

 ### Data Sources: